-- In a separate bowl, whisk the egg yolks and granulated sugar in a bowl until light and fluffy.
-Add the cornstarch and whisk until no lumps remain.
-Whisk in 1/4 c. of the hot milk mixture until incorporated.
-Whisk in the remaining hot milk mixture, reserving the empty saucepan.
+- In a separate bowl, whisk the egg yolks and granulated sugar until light and fluffy.
+Add in the cornstarch and whisk until no lumps remain.
+Next whisk in 1/4 cup of the hot milk mixture into the egg mixture until incorporated.
+Then whisk in the remaining hot milk mixture, reserving the empty saucepan.

-- Spoon custard into the cooled crust cups and let sit at room temperature about 20 minutes.
+- Spoon custard into the cooled crust cups and let sit at room temperature for about 20 minutes.
 Top with berries and refrigerate until ready to serve.